Prince Edward Island Sights and Highlights

 Living room in Green Gables

-Visitors can tour the house and be drawn into the world of Anne and her adventures on Prince Edward Island.
-Inside the house there are many details known from the books, such as the living room and the kitchen, which play an important role in the story.
+Visitors can tour the house and immerse themselves in the world of Anne and her adventures on Prince Edward Island.
+Inside, many details familiar from the books can be found, such as the living room and kitchen, which play an important role in the story.

 Next to the house there is also a spacious park that invites you to relax and linger.
 Here you will find numerous hiking trails that lead through the beautiful landscape of the island.
 Also on site is the Green Gables Visitor Center where you can learn more about the life and work of Lucy Maud Montgomery.